Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for Social Workers

-Social worker licensure requires a master’s in social work from a school that is accredited by the Council on Social Work Education.
+Social worker licensure typically requires a social work degree from a program accredited by the Council on Social Work Education (CSWE), though specific requirements vary by state.

 How to Become a Licensed Master Social Worker

-To become a licensed social worker, a social worker must meet state licensure expectations.
-Typically these include education, field experience and exam requirements.
+To become a licensed master social worker, a social worker must meet the state’s licensure requirements.
+Typically, these include education, application, and/or exam requirements.
+Because social work license titles and requirements vary by state, the LMSW title is not used in every jurisdiction.

 Licensed Clinical Social Worker (LCSW)